AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

 - add gesture "composition" primitives
     - lerp
     - yank/deviation (either live or with gesture)
-- add pausability to gestures
+- (DONE) add pausability to gestures
     - feed in currentTime/lastTime from outer draw loop so all gestures update to same timestep
     - increase gesture age by incrementing with a delta
     - potential API - step() a gesture with a time delta, let it internally calculate